 Q: What are the biggest adjustments you had to make when settling into expat life here?
 Did you experience any particular elements of culture shock?

-A: There are definitely cultural adjustments that I needed to make after I moved here but I would consider most of these things to be minute.
+A: There are definitely cultural adjustments that I needed to make after I moved here, but I would consider most of these things to be minute.
 I’ve found (like most places) that if you’re kind, respectful, keep an open mind, and show up for work on time, it makes it significantly easier to ingratiate yourself into a community.

 Q: What’s the cost of living compared to home?
 Is there anything particularly expensive or particularly cheap in South Korea?

 A: The cost of living in Korea is somewhat cheaper than where I lived in the United States.
 However, most imported goods are outrageously overpriced.
 To give an example, a pair of Levi jeans in America costs roughly $40-$50.
 In Korea, they are well over $100.
-Also, a large pizza from Pizza Hut can cost upwards to $40 in Korea, but with a coupon, you could get it for less than $15 in America.
+Also, a large pizza from Pizza Hut can cost upwards of $40 in Korea, but with a coupon, you could get it for less than $15 in America.
 Essentially, if you want to buy something that is imported or has a “name brand”, you can expect to pay considerably more for it than you would in America.
 What I’m saying is, don’t anticipate wild and crazy shopping sprees unless it’s at a Daiso.

 Q: How would you rate the public transport in Ulsan?
 What is your most memorable experience of using your city’s transport system?

 A: Public transportation, without a doubt, is one of the best things about living in South Korea.
 Buses, high-speed trains, taxis, and even domestic flights are extremely accessible and fairly priced.
 The most memorable experience I have with using public transportation is when my friend and I were taking the slow train to a city that was a couple of hours away.
-When we got off at our destination, my friend realized that he had left his wallet (which contained a large amount of cash and credit cards) on the train.
+When we got off at our destination, my friend realised that he had left his wallet (which contained a large amount of cash and credit cards) on the train.
 We went to the train station help desk and reported the problem.
 The person working called the attendant on the train and asked them to look for the wallet.
 Once she concluded the conversation she reported that they had found my friend’s wallet and the attendant would send it back with the train that was travelling in the opposite direction.
-My friend had his wallet back within the hour.
+My friend had his wallet back within an hour.
 This likely would have never happened where I come from.
 Either another passenger or an employee would have stolen it.
 I hear similar stories from people living in this country all the time.

 Q: How would you rate the healthcare in Ulsan?
 Have you had any particularly good/bad experiences with regards to doctors and hospitals?
 Are there any hospitals you would recommend?